 Each tour has its own distinct personality, too.
-About an hour and a half down the road from Belfast, Enniskillen Taste Experience uncovers several sides to this historic town's food - from local butcher Pat O'Doherty's Fermanagh Black Bacon, reared on the peaceful pastures of Lough Erne's Inish Corkish island, to contemporary fine-dining at 28 At The Hollow.
+About an hour and a half down the road from Belfast, Enniskillen Taste Experience uncovers several sides to this historic town's food - from local butcher Pat O'Doherty's Fermanagh Black Bacon, reared on the peaceful pastures of Lough Erne's Inish Corkish island, to contemporary fine-dining at 28 Darling Street.

 Want to find out more about the foodie city of Cork?
-The knowledgeable guides of Fab Food Trails will give you the inside story on Cork's historic English Market, where products such as tripe carry a piece of local history within them, as well as other great food locations around the city.
-Interested in the best of the west?
-Galway Food Tours' Evening Food Tour is a great way to discover the City of Tribes through food, and allows you to meet the producers and taste the flavours of award-winning restaurants and cafés.
-And in Derry~Londonderry, the Foodie City Cycle with Far and Wild visits great local favourites including The Walled City Brewery on a two-hour cycle around this historic walled city.
+The knowledgeable guides of Fab Food Trails will give you the inside story on Cork's historic English Market, where products such as tripe carry a piece of local history within them.
+Galway Food Tours' Around the Marketplace starts with Atlantic oysters and Irish farmhouse cheese at the medieval city's beloved farmers' market before you get to meet the producers and taste the flavours of award-winning restaurants and cafés.
+And in Derry~Londonderry, the Made in Derry Food Tour takes in street food, craft beers and local cheese on a four-hour stroll to discover over 25 local food and drinks in the surrounds of this historic walled city.